ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.en-ca.md

 - Clarity: Aim for straightforward and simple language in the ADRs.
 - Proofreading: Review each ADR for linguistic and grammatical errors before finalizing.
 Tools like Antidote can be useful.
-- File Naming: ADRs will follow the naming convention XXX-tag.md, for example, 001-ailab-using-adr.md.
+- File Naming: ADR files will be named using the format XXX-tag.language-code.md, where:
-  - XXX: A three-digit number to ensure ADRs are listed in numerical order.
+  - XXX is a three-digit number for ordering.
-  - tag: A descriptive tag of the decision.
+  - tag is a short, descriptive tag of the decision.
-- French Versions: French translations will carry the same name prefix as the original ADR, followed by '.fr-ca'.
-For example, 001-ailab-using-adr.fr-ca.md.
+  - language-code follows the ISO 639-1 standard for language codes ([Library of Congress, 2017](#ref7)).

+  Examples:
+  - 001-ailab-using-adr.en-ca.md for the English (Canada) version.
+  - 001-ailab-using-adr.fr-ca.md for the French (Canada) version.
 - Attachments: Diagrams and other attachments will carry the original ADR's name prefix.
 For example, 001-ailab-using-adr-template.md.
 - Title Format: Titles should start with "ADR-XXX: ", followed by a brief description.
 Numbers should match between the file name and title.
 - Sections: An ADR will include Executive Summary, Context, Decision,